Importing Data from .csv

 Step 2: Choose where you want to import data to, i.e. New Layer or Existing Layer.

-Step 3: Click the "Import From File" button:
+Step 3: Make sure the "Import From File" option is selected.

-Step 4: Browse for the .csv file you wish to upload and select to begin the file upload.
+Step 4: Browse for the .csv file you wish to upload, then click "IMPORT".

 Once the file is uploaded and processed, the location data will be added to a new layer and loaded onto the current map.